-67 Source: Adapted from "About Management Planning," Oregon Forest Management Planning.
-Oregon State University. http://outreach.oregonstate.edu/programs/forestry/oregon-forest-management-planning.
+67 Source: Adapted from "About Forest Management Planning," Oregon Forest Management Planning.
+Oregon State University.

-Even individual forest landowners should have a written forest management plan for an increasing number of reasons, including tax and business needs, land use actions and forest certification.
-But perhaps the most important reason to develop a management plan is so that the landowners can learn about their forest, describe how it looks today and how they want it to look in the future, and develop or refine a course of action.
+to look in the future, and develop or refine a course of action.
 A plan is also a good way to let heirs and others know the landowners' vision for the future of the forest and the steps they have taken to achieve that vision.

 A management plan helps ensure that the forest will be managed so that its many resources are available for generations to come.
 It may incorporate social, economic and environmental considerations.
-Plans typically include
+Plans typically include: